alunavat/logistics-inventory-manager/README.md

 ## Known Limitations
 * Get all items returns a list of "entity" which is not desirable.
 Model mapper can be utilised to convert this into list of ItemDTO.
 * Error handling needs to be updated inorder to catch and return readable error messages.
-* Logger needs to be added inorder to capture appropriate logs.
 * The project currently uses an in-memory database.
 The following can ne moved to a permanent database.